riboflavin/test-framer-sync/integrate/how-to-transcribe-a-youtube-video.md

 description: Learn five methods to convert YouTube videos into text, including built-in features, third-party websites, AI tools, ChatGPT cleanup, and command-line options.
 ---

-How to transcribe a YouTube video

-## Summary

 This article explains how to convert spoken content from YouTube videos into written text.
 It covers five main methods: using YouTube's built-in transcript feature, third-party websites, AI tools, ChatGPT for cleanup, and command-line tools.
 The article also discusses practical applications, tips for better results, and privacy considerations.
 Transcription helps with accessibility, content repurposing, and creating searchable records of information.

 ## Why transcribe YouTube videos